 Since I moved on in my career, I lost sight of them for a couple of years.

-Back to Hong Kong some month ago, I was talking to one of these friends.
+Back to Hong Kong a while ago, I was talking to one of these friends.
 Cindy used to lead a group of sales agents in Hong Kong when I met her first.
 Having spent some time with her going through the typical ups and downs of a Black Belt experience, I know that she is definitely a rising star at the company’s heaven.
 The question was still, could she deliver?
 “Yes, after my first project which made a significant amount of money for us, I did another one, successful as well.
 Surprisingly, I was able to run my sales team at the same time.
 In addition, I trained more Black Belts and Green Belts internally because I experienced the power of this methodology myself.
 And – guess what – I am heading the Hong Kong operations now.”

 So, the president kept his promise.
 He made her a Vice President.